IrinaMl122/Proyecto-Tesina---Bruno-y-Liendo/README.md

 # *Thesina project - Bruno and Liendo*
 ## *Task and project management platform*

+### 👻 Description of the project
+The project is a Classroom and Drive style web application where you can create projects in which you can create tasks to be done, give them deadlines, invite collaborators to the project, assign them tasks and other multiple functions to manage the tasks and projects of the students in a more comfortable and organised way.

 ### 🧩 Problem solved by the application